ImagingInformatics/hackathon-dataset/README.md

 Findings:
 Oncologic Findings:
 Again seen is a 4.6 x 4.6 mass in the left upper lobe (series 3, iamge 78).
-The SUV max of the mass is 7.2.
+The SUV max of the mass is 3.1.

-The large AP window lymph node on (series 3, image 89) is again noted and has an SUV of 3.5.
+The large AP window lymph node on (series 3, image 89) is again noted and has a maximum SUV of 1.5.

 No contralateral lung nodules are identified.
 There is physiologic activity in both adrenal glands.